 As a lathe operates, the entire machinery vibrates at high speed.
 If there are any loose items left on top of the lathe, these can drop down to the floor.
 Tools that are left loose can be harmful as their sharp ends can cause serious injuries.

 Wood Pieces Flying Towards You

 As your woodturning tools engage with the workpiece, wood chips are thrown around in the air at high speeds.
 If your workpiece is soft or has a lot of cracks and splits, the pieces flying off can be much larger.
-These could hit you and potentially bruise or injure you.

 Basic Safety Measures

 Given the above, no matter your level of experience with woodturning, following some basic safety principles will help you keep injuries and accidents at bay.
 Here are some general safety measures to follow while working a woodturning lathe.

 Yes, sorry.
 It may sound boring but first and foremost I am going to tell you to find yourself proper in-person training.
 You need to understand the workings of the machinery well before you begin.
 If you’re an amateur, do not operate the machinery without any supervision.
 If you want to start a home workshop, attend some classes at any nearby workshop and learn the proper way to use a lathe and related equipment.